 CTO to the Mental Health Tribunal.
 The application must include two

 medical reports, an MHO report and a proposed care plan.
-You

-CTO is to be made.
+for a CTO is to be made.

 another person with relevant skills and experience, e.g. a nurse,

-social worker or someone with personal experience of mental
+social worker, or someone with personal experience of mental

 You have the right to make your views heard by the Tribunal.

 The CTO can last up to six months.
 It can be extended for a

 further six months and then for periods of 12 months at a

 You can be given medical treatment while on a CTO if the

-officer (RMO) must follow the safeguards outlined in Part 16 of the
+officer (RMO) must follow the safeguards outlined in part 16 of the

 Mental Health Act when giving you treatment.

 You have the right to an independent advocate.
 This is someone

-If a compulsory treatment order is made, you, or your named
+If a compulsory treatment order is made you, or your named

 order has been in force for three months.
 Your RMO should keep the

-need for the order under constant review and can revoke it if you
+need for the order under constant review, and can revoke it if you

 no longer need to be subject to the order.